Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Related Work

 \subsection{Generative AI-driven Digital Twins}

-GAI possesses formidable capabilities to drive DTs from various domains\cite{bordukova2024generative, chen2024generative, huang2024digital}.
-In \cite{chen2024generative}, the authors explored the potential of GAI-driven human DTs, including GAI-enabled data acquisition, communication, data management, digital modeling, and data analytics.
-The authors in \cite{huang2024digital} proposed a GAI-driven DT network architecture to realize intelligent external and internal closed-loop network management, where GAI models can drive DT status emulation, feature abstraction, and network decision-making.
-In \cite{bordukova2024generative}, the authors introduced how GAI facilitates DT modeling and provided existing implementations of GAI for DTs in drug discovery and clinical trials.
-While the integration of GAI and DTs is capable of revolutionizing various sectors, there is no work systematically studying how GAI can drive DT in ICPSs.
+GenAI possesses formidable capabilities to drive DTs from various domains\cite{bordukova2024generative, chen2024generative, huang2024digital, tao2024wireless}.
+In \cite{chen2024generative}, the authors explored the potential of GenAI-driven human DTs, including GenAI-enabled data acquisition, communication, data management, digital modeling, and data analytics.
+The authors in \cite{huang2024digital} proposed a GenAI-driven DT network architecture to realize intelligent external and internal closed-loop network management, where GenAI models can drive DT status emulation, feature abstraction, and network decision-making.
+In \cite{bordukova2024generative}, the authors introduced how GenAI facilitates DT modeling and provided existing implementations of GenAI for DTs in drug discovery and clinical trials.
+In \cite{tao2024wireless}, the authors explored the applications of GenAI models such as transformers and GDMs to empower DTs from several perspectives, including physical-digital modeling, synchronization, and slicing capability.
+While the integration of GenAI and DTs is capable of revolutionizing various sectors, there is no work systematically studying how GenAI can drive DTs in ICPSs.